Dinesh-Cywarden/myProject/README.md

 ```bash
 npm run dev
 ```
-Visit http://localhost:5173 in your browser.
+Visit http://localhost:5173 in your browser to view this project live.